Saint-Joe/Vivarium-Controler/README.md

 * Use [Solenoid valves](https://www.mistking.com/Solenoid-Valve-NC.html) to control which habitat is misted
 * Error checking to limit over misting
 * Modify "Sensor Pack" to monitor reservoir float valve
+* limit "on" time (x sec in y hours), this will prevent bad data from drowning the habitat

 ### Light Controller
 * Build esp8266/relay to control 24v T5 LED light strips